 Solution: Try a different power cord.

-#3 the Switch Is Failing
+#3 The Switch Is Failing

-- Expose your appliance’s guts
+- Expose your blender’s guts.

-- Find your switch and carefully remove it
+- Find your switch and carefully remove it.

 - Bring out your multimeter and test the switch for continuity.